mootools/mootools-more/Docs/Element/Element.Delegation.md

 	var monitor = function(){
 		alert('you clicked or moused over a link!');
 	};

 	$(element).addEvents({
 		'mouseover:relay(a)': monitor,
 		'click:relay(a)': monitor
 	});

-	//link clicks are delegated to element
+	// link clicks are delegated to element
-	//...now we remove the delegation:
+	// ...now we remove the delegation:
 	$(element).removeEvents({
 		'mouseover:relay(a)': monitor,
 		'click:relay(a)': monitor
 	});

 	//or we could remove all click:relay(a) events
 	$(element).removeEvents('click:relay(a)');